jmadinlab/traits/public/procedures.md

 Data not accepted:

 - Future predictions
-- Others?
+- Data for other taxonomic resolutions (e.g., genus or family).
+An exception to this rule in the database are genus fossil ages, because species-level data are scarce and unreliable.

-To contribute data, you need to make a database account (*[here](http://coraltraits.org/signup)*) and then contact the database [Administrator](#administrator).
+To contribute data, you need to make a database account (*[here](/signup)*) and then contact the database [Administrator](#administrator).
 Signing up alone does not enable you to contribute data.

-> Having a primary, peer-reviewed resource is essential for maintaining data quality, contributor recognition and scientific rigour
+> Having a primary, peer-reviewed resource is essential for maintaining data quality, contributor recognition and scientific rigour.

 #### Small submissions

-If you are entering one or a few observations, you can use the [Add Observation](http://coraltraits.org/observations/new) link in the menu bar.
-The [bulk import](http://coraltraits.org/bulk_import) instructions will help you understand the general data entry protocol.
+If you are entering one or a few observations, you can use the [Add Observation](/observations/new) link in the menu bar.
+The [bulk import](/bulk_import) instructions will help you understand the general data entry protocol.
 For instance, you need to enter the locations and resources, and also ensure the traits your require exist, before you can save an observation.

 #### Bulk submissions (recommended)

 Even if only entering small amounts of data, the bulk submission process is recommended.
-Information about importing large amount of data is *[here](http://coraltraits.org/bulk_import)*.
+Information about importing large amount of data is *[here](/bulk_import)*.

 > Bulk imports retain a copy of the import spreadsheet that allows you to easily try again if errors are made.